browniebroke/browniebroke.com/src/posts/add-cache-control-header-entire-s3-bucket-with-boto3.md

 ---
+date: 2019-05-01
 author: browniebroke
-title:  "Add cache-control header to an entire S3 Bucket using Boto3"
+title: 'Add cache-control header to an entire S3 Bucket using Boto3'
-excerpt: "How to change cache-control header for multiple objects in a AWS S3 bucket using boto3."
+description: 'How to change cache-control header for multiple objects in a AWS S3 bucket using boto3.'
 tags:
   - boto3
   - aws